lightning-uq-box/lightning-uq-box/README.md

 ## Documentation
 We aim to provide an extensive documentation on all included UQ-methods that provide some theoretical background, as well as tutorials that illustrate these methods on toy datasets.

-## Contribution
-For a basic contribution guide see this [doc](contribution_guide.md).

-## Citation
-If you use this software in your work, please cite...